Sir Ewan Forbes, 11th Baronet: Medical career

 In 1939, Forbes was accepted as a medical student at the University of Aberdeen.
 He graduated in 1944 and took up the post of Junior Casualty Officer at the Aberdeen Royal Infirmary.
 After a swift progression to Senior Casualty Officer, he began to work as a general practitioner in Alford, Aberdeenshire in 1945.
 In addition to the normal work of a rural doctor, in 1946 Forbes was called upon to act as a medical officer for German prisoners of war who were held in the area, due to his command of the language.

-The Alford area was one of the largest medical practices in Great Britain, and in the winter months Forbes often had to travel through ten-foot snowdrifts in a converted Universal Carrier.
+The Alford area was one of the largest medical practices in Great Britain, and in the winter months Forbes often had to travel through 10 ft snowdrifts in a converted Universal Carrier.
 These conditions were not entirely unfamiliar; a trip to see an uncle in St. Moritz at the age of thirteen had led to him taking up skiing and figure-skating and winning a number of bob sled races.
 He did not live in Alford, but remained at Brux, appointing a medical assistant to live in the town.
 The estate, left in the hands of a small resident staff, quickly ran into financial troubles.
 To raise a large amount of money quickly, Forbes sold the practice in Alford and returned to the farm in 1952, running it directly as a going concern from then on.

 On moving to Alford, Forbes had continued to present himself publicly as a man.
 In 1952, he formally became male by the simple process of requesting a warrant for birth re-registration from the Sheriff of Aberdeen, registering himself as male, and changing his name to Ewan Forbes-Sempill.
 He announced this with a notice in the Aberdeen Press and Journal of 12 September 1952: "Dr E. Forbes-Sempill henceforth wishes to be known as Dr Ewan Forbes-Sempill".
 His plans had been known in advance to many of his patients, who were reported as universally supportive.
 Forbes was equally candid with the press, describing the situation to one reporter as "a ghastly mistake.
 I was carelessly registered as a girl in the first place, but of course, that was forty years ago ... the doctors in those days were mistaken, too ...
 I have been sacrificed to prudery, and the horror which our parents had about sex."

 A month later, on 10 October, he married Isabella Mitchell, his housekeeper for the past five years, and formerly co-founder of his dance troupe.
 The marriage took place at the kirk in Kildrummy, which he had recently joined.